michaelmayer-hpe/Labs/Redfish/README.md

 `hprest >` **`ls`**

-Modify now the AdminName property, part of type HpBios.1.2.0, with a string containing a white space, all of this in one single command (note the required comas around the property name and its value):
+Modify now the `AdminName` property, part of type `HpBios.1.2.0`, with a string containing a white space, all of this in one single command (note the required comas around the property name and its value):

 `hprest >` **`set "AdminName=Foo Bar" --selector HpBios.1.2.0`**

-Issue the select command and note that the selected type is now HpBios.1.2.0:
+Issue the select command and note that the selected type is now `HpBios.1.2.0`:

 `hprest >` **`select`**
 ```